Inca Archaeology & Community

 (All Year – Friday Afternoon)

 Volunteers will work in the office and transfer all weekly registry works onto computer to help prepare the reports to be presented to the Peruvian Ministry of Culture.
 This also gives the staff and volunteers a chance to plan the forthcoming week’s activities and discuss any problems encountered during the previous week.
 At the end of the project in March 2017 all volunteers who participated on the report will receive an electronic copy.

 (All Year – Monday Afternoon)

-Every Monday the volunteers will help the local museums in Cuzco with translations and codifying objects.
+Every Monday the volunteers will help the local museums in Cusco with translations and codifying objects.

 Wednesday mornings, Projects Abroad will provide archaeology workshops.
 On Wednesday afternoons, volunteers will be given Inca and Wari presentation related to the Archaeology Project.
 Topics may include: Machu Picchu, Inca architecture, Andean construction techniques and Ancient Andean Beliefs.
 Again, the project archaeologist will be on hand to answer any questions that volunteers may have regarding the presentation.

 Classification Of Ceramics

 Measurements, cleaning, classifying and description of ceramics will be done every Monday morning at the Projects Abroad office.

 As of May 2016, our community activities will commence in the Lucre Valley at the small primary school in Huacarpay.
 Activities will include but are not limited to: clearing pathways and making the playground safe, painting classrooms and school furniture, and preparing educational materials for the teachers and students.
 Volunteers will also have the opportunity to interact will the students during their recess.
 This project is part of our legal agreement with the Peruvian Ministry of Culture.